South CarolinaBack to map

 19 gas plants

 Myrtle Beach Gas Turbine Site

 North Road Peak

 Seneca City of

 City West Diesel Plant

 Pacolet Diesel Generation Facility

-The last 22% of emissions in South Carolina comes other sources
+The last 22% of South Carolina's climate pollution comes from other sources...

 Learn how to electrify your own machines and pass local policy to electrify the restTake Action